 Amber simplifies the search and booking process of your Liverpool student accommodation.
 It provides support at every step.
 From comparing options to securing student apartments in Liverpool near top universities like the University of Liverpool and Liverpool John Moores University, the process is made much simpler.
 With amber’s 24/7 assistance, flexible stay durations, and hassle-free booking process, finding the perfect Liverpool student accommodation has never been easier.
 Some popular student accommodations in Liverpool include Capital Gate by Student Roost, which is a 2-minute walk from Liverpool School of Tropical Medicine, and iQ Great Newton House by IQ Student Accommodation, which is a great place to stay.

 Liverpool, located in northwest England along the Mersey River, is a dynamic city celebrated for its rich maritime history and cultural heritage.
 Known globally as the birthplace of the Beatles, Liverpool has a lively arts scene and iconic landmarks like the Royal Albert Dock and the UNESCO-listed Liverpool Waterfront.
-Home to around half a million people, Liverpool boasts a diverse and youthful population, making it a vibrant and welcoming city for students.
+Home to around half a million people, Liverpool boasts a diverse and youthful population, making it a welcoming city for students.
 Outdoor enthusiasts will enjoy its proximity to scenic landscapes, including the nearby Lake District and Snowdonia National Park.

 Liverpool is also a thriving academic hub, with top universities in the United Kingdom known for their research excellence, which emphasises hands-on learning.
 With a student-centred environment, affordable living, and an impressive 54th QS Best Student Cities ranking, Liverpool is an ideal destination for students.
 From annual music festivals, such as Liverpool Sound City, to cutting-edge tech spaces and trendy neighbourhoods like Anfield and Sefton Park, Liverpool offers a unique mix of tradition and modern appeal tailored for young students.